This will be the caption

 The Lineage

-Sondage stands in two lineages that have always been at work.
-One preserves the documents and materials of an ordinary life.
-The other records the life that is spoken.
+Sondage stands between two storied practices.
+One has long preserved the documents and materials of an ordinary life.
+The other has, since the advent of audio recording technology, preserved the life that is spoken.

 This is not new work.
 But it faces a new challenge.